ono-midori/ono-midori.github.io/techs/zguide.md

 #### Using a Reactor

 Until now, we have used a poll loop in the server.
 In this next model of the server, we switch to using a reactor.
-In C, we use CZMQ’s zloop class.
+In C, we use CZMQ's zloop class.
 Using a reactor makes the code more verbose, but easier to understand and build out because each piece of the server is handled by a separate reactor handler.

 We use a single thread and pass a server object around to the reactor handlers.
-We could have organized the server as multiple threads, each handling one socket or timer, but that works better when threads don’t have to share data.
-In this case all work is centered around the server’s hashmap, so one thread is simpler.
+We could have organized the server as multiple threads, each handling one socket or timer, but that works better when threads don't have to share data.
+In this case all work is centered around the server's hashmap, so one thread is simpler.

 There are three reactor handlers: